mm-zzg/vchub-en-v50/docs/2d-visualization/page/page-permission.md

    ![alt text](46.png)
 2. In the pop-up **Page Permissions** window, select a page from the left side of the window.
 By default, no pages are selected.
 Multiple pages can be selected.
 Clicking the **"Clear"** button in the page area will remove all selected pages.
    ![alt text](47.png)
-3. After selecting a page, configure permissions for the selected pages in the **Permissions** area on the right side of the pop-up window.
+3. After selecting a page, configure permissions for the selected pages in the **Permissions** area on the right side of the pop-up window. <br>
    Clicking the **"Clear"** button in the permissions area will remove all selected permissions.
     - **Matching Strategy**：Single selection only。Default option: "Match All"，can be modified.
        - **"Match All"**: The user must have **all** assigned permissions to view the page.
        - **"Match Any"**: The user only needs **one** of the assigned permissions to view the page.
     - **Permissions**：Set permissions for these pages in the **Permissions Tree**.
 By default, no permissions are selected. **Multiple selections are supported**, but a parent node and its child nodes cannot be selected simultaneously.
 4. Once the configuration is complete, click the **"Save"** button to apply the changes.
    For example, in the image below, the **Authenticated/Roles/Aconfigurator** permission is assigned to the **Demo1, Alarms, and History** pages.
    ![alt text](48.png)